Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Microsoft is also looking at letting users control their Teams calls with Bluetooth headsets, which would go beyond the current functionality by letting you switch between devices while a call is going on.

-What is your take about the formation of Your Team section in OneDrive?
-Share your thoughts in the comments section below.
+What is your take on the formation of Your Team section in OneDrive?
+Share your thoughts in the comments section below and don’t hesitate to learn all about optimizing Microsoft 365 file management with OneDrive in Teams.